bhj/KaraokeEternal/docs/_docs/index.md

 The Rooms panel allows admins to create, edit and remove rooms.

 Karaoke Forever uses "rooms" to organize sessions by space and time (spacetime?)
 Rooms can be either open or closed, and every room has its own song queue.
+Users choose an open room when signing in.

-Users choose an open room when signing in, and can only be signed in to one room at a time.
-Closing a room does not sign out users currently in it; only new sign-ins will be prevented.
+**Warning:** Removing a room will also remove its queue, so the history of songs played during that session will be lost.

-*WARNING:* Removing a room will also remove its queue, so the history of songs played during that session will be lost.
+**Note:** Closing a room does not sign out users currently in it; only new sign-ins will be prevented.

 #### Preferences (Admin Only)